We welcome practicing artists to our campus through Residencies, Sabbaticals and Exhibitions in the Dadian Gallery.

 In alternating years, a group show in the Dadian Gallery is organized to highlight the work of Artists-in-Residence.
 Artists also contribute one piece of work to the seminary as part of their residencies, providing a lasting contribution to our mission of making the arts an integral part of theological education.
 Artists have the option of taking one seminary class per semester in order to further explore the union between theology and the arts.

 Artists are provided with an honorarium of $1,500.00 per semester to help cover their living expenses.
-A one-bedroom apartment on campus is provided for artists living outside of the greater Washington and Baltimore region.
+A one-bedroom apartment on campus is provided for artists living outside of the greater Washington, DC and Baltimore region.
 Residencies can be for one calendar year, one academic year, or one semester, depending of the needs of the program and the availability of artists under consideration.
 Please be aware that we schedule our artists one to two years in advance.

 We will begin accepting applications for the 2017-2018 academic year on January 1, 2015.
 The application deadline is May 15, 2015.

 For an application and additional information about our Artist-in-Residence program, please click on the link below.

 We regret that at this time, we are unable to process J-1 visas for international artists.

 A Time to Reflect On and Engage With the Arts